 If you own a home, then chances are that you have thought about how much your roof costs and the cost of roofing in general.
 The cost of a new roof can vary greatly based on multiple factors.
 This guide will you figure out the approximate cost of your roof so you know what to expect before you get started with any repairs or replacements.

 First off, I need to explain to you some roofing language.
-We measure roofs by roof squares which is SF divded by 100.
-For example 1000 SF is 10 roof squares.
+We measure roofs by roof squares which is SF divided by 100.
+For example, 1000 SF is 10 roof squares.

 How do I know the size of my roof?

 I wish that roof cost would be a one price fits all.
 It would be much easier and faster to estimate but this is not the case.
-There are many factors that determine your roof price.
-It won’t even be the same as your next door neighboors, unless you live in a “cookie cutter” neighboorhod.
+Many factors determine your roof price.
+It won’t even be the same as your next-door neighbors unless you live in a “cookie-cutter” neighborhood.

-Here are a list of factors that affect a roof price:
+Here is a list of factors that affect a roof price: